develop-biology/language.development/README.md

 ```

 #### Container Expansion
-Container expansion is done dynamically, depending on what other symbols are adjacent to the container
+Container expansion is done dynamically, depending on what other symbols are adjacent to the Container.
+In general, whatever symbol follows the Container will be expanded as a foreach loop of the given operation.

+For example, `[1,2]*[3,4]` should yield `[3,4,6,8]`, while `3 + [first, second].my_object` should be equivalent to `3 + first.my_object; 3 + second.my_object`.

+You'll see more of this throughout this spec.

 ## Types
 There is only one type in the Eons Language of Development: the Functor (Protein in Biology).